Lynzyy3/Sales-Performance-Analysis/README.md

-# Sales-Performance-Analysis
-Sales data analysis project with cleaning, EDA and dashboard
 # Sales Performance Analysis

 ## Project Overview
 This project analyzes sales data to identify trends, top-performing products, and regional sales performance.
-The goal is to generate business insights from the dataset.
+The goal of this analysis is to generate meaningful business insights that support data-driven decision-making.

+The analysis was conducted using Excel, including pivot tables and visualizations to better understand sales performance across products, regions, and time.

+## Objectives
+- Analyze overall sales performance
+- Identify top-performing products
+- Compare regional sales performance
+- Examine monthly sales trends
+- Generate business insights

 ## Tools Used
 - Excel